 Income tax rates in Singapore are dependent on your tax residency status and your income.
 The amount you’ll ultimately pay is influenced by numerous factors, such as whether you are a tax resident or not, how much you earn per year, and what kind of tax relief you will be claiming.

 2. What is the Singapore Income Tax Rate for Personal Income Tax?

 In Singapore, personal tax rates range from 0% to 22% for those with tax residency status.
-For non residents, you’ll pay a flat rate of between 15% and 22%.
-Your individual tax liability and the rate you will ultimately pay is dictated by your income, expenses, and personal circumstances.
+For non-residents, you’ll pay a flat rate of between 15% and 22%.
+Your individual tax liability and the rate you will ultimately pay are dictated by your income, expenses, and personal circumstances.

 3. What Are Common Income Tax and Personal Tax Filing Mistakes?

 The most common mistakes Singaporeans tend to make when filing their tax returns include incorrect income declarations, incorrect document submissions, incorrect deduction claims, and incorrect CPF contribution claims.
 Be sure to always double-check your return prior to filing.

 4. What are Singapore’s Personal Tax Returns and Personal Income Tax Filing Deadlines?